-WASHINGTON D.C. – Congressman Scott Tipton (CO-03) made the following statement after the 6th Circuit Court of Appeals lifted the nationwide stay on the Waters of the United States (WOTUS) rule:
+WASHINGTON D.C. – Today, Congressman Scott Tipton (CO-03) made the following statement after the opening of the 1-million-square-foot Rocky Mountain Regional VA Medical Center in Aurora, Colorado:

 WASHINGTON D.C. – Today, the House of Representatives passed language from Congressman Scott Tipton’s (CO-03) Water Rights Protection Act (H.R.
 2939), to prevent the federal government from using funds to circumvent state water law or violate private property and water rights.

 WASHINGTON D.C. – Today, the House Natural Resources Committee advanced Congressman Scott Tipton’s (CO-03) bipartisan legislation to support recreation on ski areas in Colorado and across the nation that are currently operating on National Forest Service lands.
 The Ski Area Fee Retention Act (H.R.

 WASHINGTON D.C. – Congressman Scott Tipton (CO-03) today issued the following statement after President Donald Trump’s meeting with Russian President Vladimir Putin.

 WASHINGTON, D.C. – Congressman Scott Tipton (CO-03) introduced the Improving Strategies to Counter Weapons Proliferation Act (H.R.

 WASHINGTON, D.C. – Congressman Tipton (CO-03) introduced a bill that would incentivize more proactive, voluntary conservation efforts to help prevent listings under the Endangered Species Act.
 The bipartisan Land Ownership Collaboration Accelerates Life, otherwise known as the LOCAL Act (H.R.